ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 * Additional data:
 	* `method`: Indicates how to resume editor creation.
 It can have one of these two values:
 		* `callback` - Editor can be created with callback function provided through {@linkapi CKEDITOR.config.delayIfDetached_callback} configuration variable.
-		* `interval - X ms` - Editor will try to instantiate {@linkapi CKEDITOR.config.delayIfDetached_interval every `X ms`} on its own until its native element is reattached to DOM.
+		* `interval - X ms` - The editor will try to instantiate {@linkapi CKEDITOR.config.delayIfDetached_interval every `X ms`} on its own until its native element is reattached to DOM.

 ## editor-delayed-creation-success